Disclaimer

 - Combines multiple DWH, DL, and Lakehouse into a managed ecosystem.

-- Unified data access through virtualization, APIs, and metadata catalogs.
+- Unified data access through virtualization, APIs, and centralized data access.

-- Integrated governance including security policies, data lineage, and MDM.
+- Integrated governance including metadata catalog and data lineage.

 Challenges

-It acts as a modern Band-Aid 🩹, allowing distributed systems to converge into a governed framework.
-But it comes with trade-offs: higher integration cost, metadata dependency, and a steep setup curve.
+It acts as a modern Band-Aid 🩹, allowing distributed systems converge into a governed framework.
+But it comes with trade-offs: higher integration cost, metadata dependency, and a steep setup curve ノ.

 And in real-life ?

-A multinational bank with data silos in Europe, Asia, and North America uses a Data Fabric to unify access across all regions without physically moving sensitive data.
+The bank will use a Data Fabric to unify access across all regions without physically moving sensitive data.

 Want to know how Data Fabric works ?
 Check this 👉 Architectural Deep Dive: Data Fabric.